UPPMAX/UPPMAX-documentation/docs/getting_started/project.md

 website will show all projects you are a member of, under the 'Projects' tab.

-???- question "How does the 'Projects' tab of the SUPR website look like?"
+???- question "What does the 'Projects' tab of the SUPR website look like?"

     ![An example overview of SUPR projects](./img/supr_projects.png)